Blosc/blogsite/posts/zfp-plugin.rst

 "Third partition"
 -----------------

-One of the most appealing features of Caterva besides supporting multi-dimensionality, is its implementation of a second partitioning schema, `making slicing more efficient <https://www.blosc.org/posts/caterva-slicing-perf/>`_.
+One of the most appealing features of Caterva besides supporting multi-dimensionality is its implementation of a second partition, `making slicing more efficient <https://www.blosc.org/posts/caterva-slicing-perf/>`_.
 As one of the distinctive characteristics of ZFP is that it compresses data in independent (and small) cells, we have been toying with the idea of implementing a third partition so that slicing of thin selections or just single-point selection can be made faster.

 So, as part of the current ZFP implementation, we have combined the Caterva/Blosc2 partitioning (chunking and blocking) with the independent cell handling of ZFP, allowing to extract single cells within the ZFP streams (blocks in Blosc jargon).
-Due to the properties and limitations of the different ZFP compression modes, we have been able to implement this sort of "third partition" **only** for the *FIXED-RATE* mode, and just for the `blosc2_getitem_ctx() <https://c-blosc2.readthedocs.io/en/latest/reference/context.html?highlight=blosc_getitem#c.blosc2_getitem_ctx>`_ function.
+Due to the properties and limitations of the different ZFP compression modes, we have been able to implement a sort of "third partition" just for the *FIXED-RATE* mode when used together with the `blosc2_getitem_ctx() <https://c-blosc2.readthedocs.io/en/latest/reference/context.html?highlight=blosc_getitem#c.blosc2_getitem_ctx>`_ function.

-This combination of the existing partitioning and single cell extraction is useful for selecting more narrowly the data to extract.
-For example, you can see below a comparison of the times that it takes to retrieve some single elements out of different multidimensional arrays from the ERA5 dataset (see above).
-Here we have used a regular Blosc2 / LZ4 codec to compare against the new Blosc2 / ZFP_FIXED_RATE:
+Such a combination of the existing partitioning and single cell extraction is useful for selecting more narrowly the data to extract, saving time and memory.
+As an example, below you can see a comparison of the mean times that it takes to retrieve a bunch of single elements out of different multidimensional arrays from the ERA5 dataset (see above).
+Here we have used Blosc2 with a regular LZ4 codec compared against the FIXED-RATE mode of the new ZFP codec:

 .. image:: /images/zfp-plugin/zfp_fixed_rate.png
   :width: 100%
   :align: center

-As you can see, Blosc2 in combination with ZFP in FIXED_RATE mode allows for a good improvement in speed for retrieving single elements (or a cell-size amount of items) in comparison with the classic codecs inside Blosc2.
+As you can see, using the ZFP codec in FIXED-RATE mode allows for a good improvement in speed (up to more than 2x) for retrieving single elements (or, in general an amount not exceeding the cell size) in comparison with the existing codecs (even the fastest ones, like LZ4) inside Blosc2.
+As the performance improvement is of the same order than random access time of modern SSDs, we anticipate that this could be a major win in scenarios where random access is important.

+If you are curious on how this new functionality performs for your own datasets and computer, you can use/adapt our `benchmark code <https://github.com/Blosc/caterva/blob/master/bench/bench_zfp_getitem.c>`_.

 Conclusions